THE DESIGNERS GUILD CARE AND CLEANING GUIDE

 - It is important not to wash large items such as full–length curtains or loose covers in a domestic washing machine as the abrasion resulting from too large a load will cause colour loss, shrinkage and/or creasing.

 - Follow the fabric manufacturer′s recommendations in relation to temperature, wash method, drying and ironing procedures.
-These are all indicated by the Care Symbols, a key to which can be found at the end.
+These are all indicated by the Care Symbols, a key to which can be found below.

 - Do not soak fabrics for prolonged periods of time, or leave in a washing machine while still damp, as migration of colour can occur.